Top 5 Ways To Lower Blood Pressure Naturally

 How to Lower Blood Pressure Naturally

 But you don’t need to resort to dangerous prescription drugs in order to lower your blood pressure.
 Instead you can fully reverse hypertension using completely natural means.
-So here are 5 ways that you can take charge of your own health and lower blood pressure naturally…
+So here are the top 5 ways that you can take charge of your own health and lower your blood pressure naturally:

 1. Lose Weight

 Most people with high blood pressure are overweight, and the more overweight you are the higher your blood pressure is likely to be.
 The reason for this is that carrying excess weight forces your heart to work harder, and this extra strain increases blood pressure.
 But if you lose some weight you will reduce the strain, and this in turn will lower your blood pressure.

 2. Take Regular Exercise

 Exercise strengthens the heart and it also helps it to use oxygen more efficiently.
 This means it doesn’t need to work so hard to pump blood, so the stress on your arteries is reduced and this lowers your blood pressure.

 Anything that gets you out of breath will work, and brisk walking is as good as anything.
 But if you have very high blood pressure you should start out cautiously, as doing too much too soon could do more harm than good.
 So start with about 20 minutes of moderate exercise three times per week, and gradually increase this to 30 minutes five times per week as your fitness improves.

 Then, later on, you could replace one or two of these sessions with some higher intensity training if you wish.